 Universal Design: Universal Design for Learning (UDL) is a relatively new concept in higher education that advocates change in how we think about educational practice so that a greater diversity of students is included in higher education, including those with disabilities.
 Moving towards UDL means challenging the status quo of the traditionally advantaged learner and a pedagogy based almost entirely on text based learning.
 In order to respond more effectively to the different learning requirements of a greater diversity of students there needs to be a rethink about all aspects of the system.
 See the Universal Design for Learning Project Europe and The Centre for Excellence in Universal Design.

-Vexatious complaints: see the Complaints, appeals and conduct webpages for access to the vexatious complaints policy, which sets out what the University considers to be a vexatious complaint, and how this will be dealt with.
+Vexatious complaints: see the complaints webpage for access to the vexatious complaints policy, which sets out what the University considers to be a vexatious complaint, and how this will be dealt with.

 Volunteering: if a student is interested in volunteering they should visit the UPSU Volunteer Office in the Hive in the SU Building, email email@example.com or contact the Careers Gateway in Roland Levinsky Building.